mgtera200/Embedded-Linux-NTI/TASKS/Linux/Embedded/U-Boot_Script/README.md

 ---

+## 4) Test with QEMU:
-- **Test with QEMU:** Utilize a script named bashscript_QemuStartUboot to start QEMU with the U-Boot environment and verify that the script is executed successfully.
+Utilize a script named bashscript_QemuStartUboot to start QEMU with the U-Boot environment and verify that the script is executed successfully.

-## bashscript_QemuStartUboot
+### bashscript_QemuStartUboot

 ```bash
 #!/usr/bin/bash